-(a) The Union and the Employer desire every employee to be familiar with the provisions of this agreement, and her rights and obligations under it.
+(a) The Union and the Employer desire every employee to be familiar with the provisions of this agreement, and the employee's rights and obligations under it.
 For this reason, the Union shall have printed sufficient copies of the agreement for distribution to employees.